Fundamental Recovery Bounds for SPAD Signals under Stationary Flux: M1 PDF Validity

 \subsection{Case II}

-In this section we formulate the likelihood in the case where the time left after the $N$-th event is shorter than $\tau_d$.
-We then present the result in the Erlang form along Eq.~(\ref{eq:SPAD_PAS_poisson_erlang_duality})\\
+In this section we formulate the likelihood in the case where the time left after the $N$-th event is shorter than $\tau_{\rm{dead}}$.
+We then present the result in the Erlang form along Eq.~(\ref{eq:SUPP_SPAD_PAS_poisson_erlang_duality}) herein.
+In $\texttt{Case II}$,

-Assuming $N>0$.
-After the final measured event $t_N$, the time remaining before exhaustion of the exposure time $T$ is shorter than $\tau_d$.
-So,

-There can thus be no feasibility for an additional photon detection, as visualized in Fig.~\ref{fig:case_II}.
-The probability of having no detection event after $t_N$ is 1.
-Eq.~(\ref{eq:SPAD_FM_forward_model}) simplifies to